 So, if we are comparing this monitoring tool to the other ones, we will conclude that Prometheus is a powerful tool, with a competitive UI and high analytical capabilities that necessitates an additional effort for deploying it and configuring its files.

 Verdict: Competitive UI, high analytical capabilities, capacity to raise alerts, high level of aggregation, non-ease of deployment, support non-docker resources.

 Official website: Prometheus

-It is based on transparent instrumentation to aggregate metric from Docker containers in real time in order to provide meaningful dashboards and alerts related to the running applications.
+It is based on transparent instrumentation to aggregate metrics from Docker containers in real-time in order to provide meaningful dashboards and alerts related to the running applications.

 It is a hosted service, that works differently compared to the other tools we have been talking about.
 The idea is using an agent related to Sysdig, that sits at the operating system level instead of installing an agent on every docker container.
 This agent understands the processes that are running in the system and the services running in a container.
 We are talking about container-native monitoring, which is displayed in Sysdig dashboards as arrays coverings CPU usage, memory consumption, network usage, File I.O, and other Performance metrics.

 We should be logged into the Sysdig portal, to get a trial version.
 When running the Docker containers in our hosts, they will appear in the console of Sysdig too.
 We can select any host, or a container so that we can see its proper metrics and dashboards.